 Oyez Scholars Program

-The Oyez Scholars Program selects outstanding first-year students to serve as paid Research Assistants for Oyez.org during the first year of law school.
+The Oyez Scholars Program selects outstanding first-year students to serve as paid research assistants for Oyez.org during the first year of law school.
 Established in 1997, Oyez serves as a multimedia resource providing free, open access to the Supreme Court of the United States.
 Oyez.org and its mobile apps offer plain-English case summaries, decision information, opinions, and transcript-synchronized audio recordings dating back to 1955.
-The site receives 7.2 million annual visits and is linked to by NPR, The New York Times, and CNN.
+The site receives 8 million annual visits and is cited by NPR, The New York Times, and CNN.

-Much of Oyez's content is created by student researchers.
-As part of Oyez Scholars, a new paid program, students will be able to gain familiarity with the Court by direct contribution.
+Student researchers create much of Oyez's content.
+As part of Oyez Scholars, a paid program, students will be able to gain familiarity with the Court by direct contribution.
 From case summaries to in-depth Court analysis on contemporary topics, students will learn crucial job-related skills.
-Former Oyez student researchers have gone on to work for the White House, Jones Day, Latham & Watkins, Venable LLP, and clerk for federal judges on U.S. District Courts, the United States Court of Appeals for the Ninth Circuit, and at the Supreme Court of the United States for Chief Justice John G. Roberts, Jr.
+Former Oyez student researchers have gone on to work for the White House, Jones Day, Latham & Watkins, Venable LLP, and clerk for federal judges on U.S. District Courts, the United States Court of Appeals for the Ninth Circuit, and at the Supreme Court of the United States.

-Oyez's founder, Jerry Goldman, designed the database to serve as a civics education tool.
-Goldman is a research professor of law at IIT Chicago-Kent College of Law and spent thirty-six years teaching political science at Northwestern University.
-Built with research grants from the National Science Foundation, the National Endowment for the Humanities, and Google, Oyez's comprehensive Court profile and media archive of 15,000+ hours provide open access to those who need it most - the public.
+Oyez's founder, Jerry Goldman, designed the database to serve as a free and accessible resource for scholars, students, and the general public.
+Goldman is a research professor of law at IIT Chicago-Kent College of Law.
+For 36 years, Goldman was professor of political science at Northwestern University.
+Built with research grants from the National Science Foundation, the National Endowment for the Humanities, and Google, Oyez's comprehensive Court profile and media archive of 15,000+ hours provide open access to those who need it most—the public.

 Oyez Scholars will work approximately ten hours per week during the fall and spring semesters and will be paid $11 per hour.
 The total compensation will be approximately $3,080.
 (The final total will vary depending on the actual number of hours worked).